Surefire mechanism

 3D animation of a Surefire mechanism

-Technically this project brought many difficulties.
+Technically this project presented many difficulties.
 Processing power at the time was expensive.
-The application required a powerful graphic card using OpenGL to deliver the results.
+The application required a powerful graphics card using OpenGL to deliver the results.
 There was always the possibility of network rendering to get faster results.
-However, it’s more fun to see what you can achieve with your custom build.
+Network rendering was an option for faster results, but using render clusters was costly.
 I did whatever possible to exploit my custom machine properties.
 Nowadays, components have overwhelming computing power compared to their cost.
 Back then, I had different tools available.
 I took the time to assemble custom components with whatever I could afford at the time.
-Building it myself would save me some money.

 Another challenge was mixing all of these sounds.
 According to how close the camera is to the ball bearing, there are differences in distances inside the scene.
 I have used sound effects in this video from freesound.
 A great project which I would recommend to anyone involved in production.